benyakirten/array-stream-plus/BENCHMARK.md

 # Overview

 Benchmarks are an average response time over 1000 measurements with a variable amount of items and variable amount of map and filter operations.
 Benchmarks are conducted across three browsers (Safari, Chrome and Firefox) and two runtime environments (Node and Bun).
-Measurements were conducted across Array Streams (this library), Array methods (i.e. `Array.filter` and `Array.map`) and [itertools](https://github.com/nvie/itertools).
+Measurements were conducted across Array Stream (this library), Array methods (i.e. `Array.filter` and `Array.map`) and [itertools](https://github.com/nvie/itertools).

 -   Amount of items increases along the X axis
 -   Amount of operations increases along the Y axis
--   Execution time is in milliseconds with the first item being Array Streams, the second built-in Array methods and third itertools.
+-   Execution time is in milliseconds with the first item being Array Stream, the second built-in Array methods and third itertools.

 ## Data